31 Different Types of Wasps in Missouri

 They feed on nectar and pollen and build their nests in wood or other materials like mud or clay.

-The Five-banded Thynnid Wasp is important to the ecosystem because they help to control the populations of other insects, such as caterpillars, by eating them.
+The Five-banded Thynnid Wasp is important to the ecosystem because it helps to control the populations of other insects, such as caterpillars, by eating them.

 These wasps benefit gardeners and farmers because they help keep harmful insects from destroying plants.